Decompression Lamina Surgery

 While this procedure is complex, it is commonly performed.
-Dr. Robert S. Biscup has been a practicing orthopedic surgeon for more than 30 years and is an expert on spinal surgeries.
+Dr. Robert S. Biscup has been a practicing orthopedic surgeon for 35 years and is an expert on spinal surgeries.
 He has the skills necessary to perform this advanced treatment with extreme precision.
 He also has enough experience to know when a patient’s condition warrants this procedure.

 Do I Need a Laminectomy?